CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    ![alert_detected](images/128.png)

-1. Navigate to the **Findings** tab, where you'll find detailed information related to the identified issues.
+1. Navigate to the **Findings** tab to review detailed information about the identified issues.
+To resolve the errors in the `sql.tf` file, review the file in Azure DevOps and address the issue at line 31.
+Similarly, you can check the other IDs listed and fix the corresponding errors.

    ![alert_detected](images/129.png)